 For the grace of God that brings salvation has appeared to all men.
 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.
 (Tit 2:11-12)

 I suspect there are two reasons.
-Either you don’t know who you really are and you are still running on the operating system you had when you followed the way of the world.
-Or you are an unbeliever.
-The grace that teaches us to say no only comes through faith.
+Either you don’t know who you really are and you are still running on the operating system you had when you followed the way of the world, or you are an unbeliever.
+The grace that teaches us to say no comes through faith.
 If you don’t believe you can say no then, guess what, you won’t.
 This is why it is imperative to declare what the Bible says is true about you.

 If you are a Christian you are a new creation.
-The new has come and the old has gone.
-When you came to Christ you did not sign up for a program of life-long reform and self-improvement.
-That way lies disaster and disappointment.
+You need to believe that the old has gone and the new has come.
+When you came to Christ you did not sign up for a life-long program of self-improvement.
 Christ is your life.
-Learn to allow Him to express His flawless, sinless life through your earthen vessel.
+Learn to allow him to express his flawless, sinless life through your earthen vessel.